project-sunbird/project-sunbird.github.io/pages/features-documentation/math_function.md

 allowSearch: true
 ---

-This section explains the steps involved in using math text editor to write complex mathematical formulas on the editor.
+This section explains the procedure of using the math text editor to write complex mathematical formulas on the editor.

 ## Adding Math Function